Indian rock: Heavy metal

 Millennium was formed in 1988 as one of the first Indian metal bands, and it laid the foundation for the Indian heavy metal scene.
 Demonic Resurrection laid the foundation for Indian extreme metal early in 2000 when extreme metal in India was a scarce minority, since then it has garnered popularity especially in the underground scene and spawned many bands such as Corroded Dreams, Escher's Knot, Crypted, Bestial Murder, and some bands have adapted to black metal driven sound with a rawer sound and satanic lyrics.
 Bands such as Dark Desolation from Bengaluru and Fortified Destruction from Chennai have gone down that path.
 Many prolific extreme metal bands have spawned from the Chennai local scenes like Siva from Crypted, Abhijit Rao from Escher's Knot, Vyas "Hex" Manalan from Fortified Destruction who are all frontmen of their respective bands and all known for their extreme vocal capabilities and the addition of guitar in the case of Hex.
 With many extreme metal bands from other countries, such as Behemoth, Gojira, and Cradle of Filth are setting foot on the India.
-Some of the most popular heavy metal bands in India are Undying INC, Zygnema, Bhayanak Maut, Albatros, Noiseware, Abraxas, Devoid, Sceptre, Kryptos, The Down Troddence, Crypted, Halakuah, Inner Sanctum, Scribe, and Cosmic Infusion.
-New emerging bands from India are now focused on spreading heavy metal and extreme metal music to the masses; there are frequent heavy metal gigs across India; though it is a niche in the genre, more and more people are becoming aware of the genre and bands like Orcus, Carnage INC, Primitiv, Eternal Returns, Killchain to name a few.
-From Central India, Nicotine, a band based in Indore, is widely credited of being the one of the pioneers of heavy metal music in the region.
+Some of the most popular heavy metal bands in India are Midhaven, Zygnema, Bhayanak Maut, Albatros, Noiseware, Abraxas, Devoid, Sceptre, Kryptos, The Down Troddence, Crypted, Halakuah, Inner Sanctum, Scribe, and Cosmic Infusion.
+New emerging bands from India are now focused on spreading heavy metal and extreme metal music to the masses; there are frequent heavy metal gigs across India; though it is a niche in the genre, more and more people are becoming aware of the genre and bands like Orcus, Carnage INC, Primitiv, Eternal Returns, Kill chain, Emergency Trigger to name a few.
+From Central India, Nicotine, a band based in Indore, is widely credited of being one of the pioneers of heavy metal music in the region.
 In recent years, the a wave of Indian extreme metal bands are growing in popularity with bands like Brazen Molok, being the flag bearer of this new wave.

 Regional music scenes

 Many cities and regions have produced collections of bands large enough to be classified as a scene within Indian rock.

-Shillong, Chennai, Mumbai and Bangalore have long been one of the principal founts of Indian rock and continues to produce bands regularly.
+Kolkata, Shillong, Chennai, Mumbai and Bangalore have long been the principal founts of Indian rock and continue to produce bands regularly.